QMCPACK/qmcpack/nexus/docs/qmcpack-input-gen.rst

   </hamiltonian>

-As secondary, but more expensive, option, a single integer applies the same rule to every atomic species:
+A secondary, more expensive option applies the same rule to every atomic species via a single integer.
+This is not recommended unless a single simple convergence parameter is desired:

 .. code-block:: python

-  qmc = generate_qmcpack(...,pseudos=['Fe.ccECP.xml'],nrule=7)
+  qmc = generate_qmcpack(
+      ...,
+      pseudos = ['V.ccECP.xml','O.ccECP.xml'],
+      nrule   = 6,
+      )

 .. code-block:: xml